 Scholarly Commons Citation

 Salop, Steven C., "Merger Settlement and Enforcement Policy for Optimal Deterrence and Maximum Welfare" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1147.
+1147.